Valuative invariants for large classes of matroids: Introduction

-More recently, Ardila and Sanchez \cite{ardila-sanchez} provided another set of tools that one has at disposal to prove that an invariant is valuative.
-They gave a Hopf-theoretic explanation of the ubiquity of valuative invariants in several combinatorial frameworks, in particular in matroid theory.
-A consequence of their results is that ``convolutions'' of valuations are again valuations.
-As a byproduct, their results provide a common explanation of the valuativeness of several invariants that where discussed recently within the literature.

-Once we know that an invariant is valuative, it is reasonable to ask how to use this property in practice.
-Therefore, we are motivated to formulate the second broad question.
+Proving that a given invariant is valuative can be a problem of varying difficulty.
+Some of the available tools to accomplish this task include the $\mathcal{G}$-invariant of Derksen and Fink \cite{derksen-fink}, and a result by Ardila and Sanchez \cite{ardila-sanchez} which shows that ``convolutions'' of valuations are again valuations.
+However, once we know that an invariant is valuative, it is reasonable to ask how to \emph{use} this property in practice.

-\begin{question} When is it possible to subdivide a matroid polytope into pieces that are easier to understand? \end{question}